Are you Nervous About Apartment Inspection?

 What to Do if You Have Sex Toys in Your Apartment?

-Sex toys are a private matter, thus it’s important to take your privacy into account when an apartment is being inspected.
+Sex toys are a private matter, thus it’s important to take your privacy into account during an apartment inspection.
 Here’s how to manage this circumstance:

 Store them discreetly: Put your sex toys away before the inspection in a hidden spot, such a drawer, closet, or storage box.
 This will help you keep your privacy and make sure that the attention is on the state of the flat rather than your personal items.